royaltm/node-zmq-raft/README.md

 ### Persistence

-ACID storage for raft internal state:
+ACID storage for the Raft's state:

 - current term
 - voter for